presciencelabs/tabitha-databases/README.md

 1. Once the new sqlite db and the inflections are in place, they can be part of the same `commit` and pushed.
 1. Manually run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`

-### Local migration
+## Local migration

-#### Ontology
+### Ontology

-To create the Tabitha database from mdb:
+#### Create the TaBiThA database from an `.mdb`

-`bun ontology/migrate.js Ontology.VERSION.YYYY-MM-DD.mdb.sqlite Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite`
+`bun ontology/migrate.js Ontology.VERSION.YYYY-MM-DD.mdb.sqlite ontology/Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite`

-To dump to an sql file that can be executed on the wrangler db:
+#### Dump to a `.sql` file

-`sqlite3 Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite .dump > Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite.sql`
+`sqlite3 ontology/Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite .dump > ontology/Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite.sql`

-#### Sources
+### Sources

-To create the Tabitha database from mdb:
+#### Create the TaBiThA database from an `.mdb`

-`bun sources/migrate.js Bible.YYYY-MM-DD.mdb.sqlite Community_Development_Texts.YYYY-MM-DD.mdb.sqlite Grammar_Introduction.YYYY-MM-DD.mdb.sqlite Sources.YYYY-MM-DD.tabitha.sqlite`
+`bun sources/migrate.js Bible.YYYY-MM-DD.mdb.sqlite Community_Development_Texts.YYYY-MM-DD.mdb.sqlite Grammar_Introduction.YYYY-MM-DD.mdb.sqlite sources/Sources.YYYY-MM-DD.tabitha.sqlite`

-To dump to an sql file that can be executed on the wrangler db:
+#### Dump to a `.sql` file

+`sqlite3 sources/Sources.YYYY-MM-DD.tabitha.sqlite .dump > sources/Sources.YYYY-MM-DD.tabitha.sqlite.sql`

+### Targets

+#### Create the TaBiThA database from an `.mdb`

+> ⚠️ Ensure the inflections have already been exported using the corresponding set of TBTA files, see `./targets/inflections/README.md` for instructions (must be done manually).

+`bun targets/migrate.js English.YYYY-MM-DD.mdb.sqlite targets/Targets.YYYY-MM-DD.tabitha.sqlite`

+#### Dump to a `.sql` file

-`sqlite3 Sources.2024-07-09.tabitha.sqlite .dump > Sources.2024-07-09.tabitha.sqlite.sql`
+`sqlite3 targets/Targets.YYYY-MM-DD.tabitha.sqlite .dump > targets/Targets.YYYY-MM-DD.tabitha.sqlite.sql`

+### Exhaustive examples

+This is a data generation and load process that updates the Ontology database.

+> ⚠️ Local copies of the **Ontology** and **Sources** *TaBiThA* databases are required for this data generation.

+`bun exhaustive_examples/load.js ontology/Ontology.VERSION.YYYY-MM-DD.tabitha.sqlite sources/Sources.YYYY-MM-DD.tabitha.sqlite`